Neuroendocrine & Carcinoid Tumors

 - Positron emission tomography (PET) or PET-CT scan

-- Biopsy – a small sample of tissue is removed so a Pathologist can see if and what cancer cells are present.
-Molecular testing may be done to find specific genes, proteins and other factors.
+- Biopsy: When a biopsy is performed, a small sample of tissue is removed so a pathologist can see if and what cancer cells are present.
+Molecular testing may be done to find specific genes, proteins, and other factors.

-Staging defines the tumor’s size, location, stage, grade, and defining characteristics.
+Staging defines the extent that the tumor has spread.
+It takes into account the tumor’s size, location, and whether or not it has spread to a lymph node or other organ.
 This information is used to direct your treatment.

 NETs may be local (in one spot), regional (in an area), or metastatic (spread through the body):

-There is a formal staging system for carcinoid tumors based on where tumors are found:
+There is a formal staging system for neuroendocrine tumors based on where tumors are found:

-Often, a few options starting with surgery or ablation therapy are considered for treatment.
-Hormone therapy, radiation therapy, chemotherapy, immunotherapy or targeted therapies are some of the non-surgical options.
+Often, surgery is considered for early-stage disease.
+Hormone therapy, radiation therapy, chemotherapy, immunotherapy, or targeted therapies are some of the non-surgical options, especially in patients with extensive or metastatic disease.

-With treatment, people with NETs can often live long, productive lives.
+With timely and appropriate treatment, people with NETs can often live long, productive lives.

 Surgery is done to remove all tumors and nearby lymph nodes.
 If surgery is not enough or not possible, there are other options.
 If the cancer has spread to other organs, surgery can be done to prevent symptoms, like bowel obstruction.